jasonsuk/ds-disaster-response/README.md

 ## Motivation

-For this project, I built pipelines that are ready for an API that will classifcy disaster messages into relevant categories.
+For this project, I built data and machine learning pipelines that are ready for a disaster response classifier web API.

-The primary purpose of this project is to build ETL-pipeline and ML-pipeline.
-Therefore the model performance is not the focus.
+The web app will help people to quickly identify which categories that an emergency message falls into and facilitate decision making on follow-up actions during emergency situations.

-<a id="installation"></a>
+<a id="packages"></a>

-## Installation
+## Packages used

 The code here basically run on the Anaconda distribution of Python (version 3.\*).